sunbelbd/CL-UN-SentiCLF/README.md

 ```

 ### Data preprocessing
-We use English and German as an example to show the data processing.
+We use English and German as an example to show the data processing steps.
 Download [de-en data](https://drive.google.com/file/d/1gsiysHgTcTkYfNJWd33IbMNCeDX62lY-/view?usp=sharing) and unzip it to the code root directory.
 Running the following command, the script will tokenize labeled training, valid and test data and convert them to BPE format.
 ```
 bash prepare-clf-data.sh --src en --tgt de --reload_codes ./pretrain/pretrain_deen/codes_ende --reload_vocab ./pretrain/pretrain_deen/vocab_ende --product books (dvd or music)